The Best Eco Friendly Blogs

 Here’s why we follow her:

 - She focuses on sustainable living, the stress-free way.

 - Her recipes are easy to follow, and don’t require a lot of time or complicated ingredients.

 - We love her reviews of eco-friendly products—straightforward, unbiased and only the information you need to decide whether or not you need it.

 #14: Happy Simple Living (Eliza Cross)

-Next up on our list of the eco friendly blogs to keep an eye on for 2018 is Eliza Cross at Happy Simple Living.
+Next up on our list of the eco friendly blogs to keep an eye on is Eliza Cross at Happy Simple Living.
 The thing that caught our eye about her site is her annual January Money Diet.
 We LOVE that idea, and are actually engaged in this very thing ourselves.
 We’ve done it for years, so were happy to find someone following the same path.

 Here’s why you should check it out:

 - She talks about buying fewer things.
 We find this approach refreshing, and also strange that more eco friendly bloggers aren’t talking about this.

 - Regularly updated (a couple times a week).
 Get regular doses of inspiration here.